Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Model and Analysis

 \hyperref[prop:unbound]{Proposition \ref*{prop:unbound}} implies that the DAP approximation can be arbitrarily bad, especially for cases with relatively large values of $\theta$ (or small values of $\gamma$).
 The main reason is that DAP greedily recommends a subset of demands with the highest utilities, which can result in under-utilization of supplies.
-This under-utilization could incur more losses when the supply pool is more limited or when each demand can access more supplies (leading DAP to recommend only a smaller number of demands).
-Next, we propose a new approximation approach based on exponential conic programming that can overcome this limitation.
+This under-utilization could lead to greater losses when the supply pool is more limited or when each demand can access more supplies (leading DAP to recommend fewer demands).